Olivier-Kango/tiki/themes/README.md

 # themes/

-This directory is processed by lib/theme/themelib.php and contains:
+This directory is processed at runtime by lib/theme/themelib.php and contains:

 * default/, which is the tiki default theme
 * nameofthetheme/ subdirectories,  all tiki themes distributed with tiki, as well as any user created custom ones